jakobzhao/geog371/labs/lab04/readme.md

 You will have two weeks to work on this lab.
 To submit, please follow the steps below.

 3\.1 create a github repository.
-This repository will store the files of the Geosever wms and wfs data, and mapbox base map web page.  **Note:** Regarding the name of this github repo, please use something related to your base map, rather than `lab04`, `assignment04`, and etc.
+This repository will store the files of the Geosever wms and wfs data, and mapbox base map web page.  **Note:** Regarding the name of this github repo, please use something related to your base map, rather than `lab04`, `assignment04`, and etc.  (**3 POINTS**)

-3\.2 In the readme.md file, please paste the wms url and the screenshot of the responding png image.
+3\.2 In the readme.md file, please paste the wms url and the screenshot of the responding png image. (**4 POINTS**)

-3\.3 In the readme.md, please also past the wfs url, and make an link to the downloaded `ore_counties.geojson` geojson data in your `assets` file.
+3\.3 In the readme.md, please also past the wfs url, and make an link to the downloaded `ore_counties.geojson` geojson data in your `assets` file. (**4 POINTS**)

 3\.4 In the readme.md, please add a link to show your mapbox basemap web page.
-Basically, By clicking on the link, a new web page tab will be opened up to show the base map.
+Basically, By clicking on the link, a new web page tab will be opened up to show the base map (you will need to turn the github page function on).
 This web page should be the `index.html` of this github repository.
-In terms of the github repository file structure of this index.html and other relevant files, please refer to [lecture 13](../../lectures/lec13/).
+In terms of the github repository  structure, please refer to [lecture 13](../../lectures/lec13/). (**20 POINTS**)

 3\.5 In the readme.md, reflect on your design process - How did you determine the current web map style?
 What specific topic motivate you to design the map?
-For example, you can design a map driven by a LGBT topic (I guess the geometric features on the map will be in a rainbow color ramp), or driven by the idea of Beaver Nation (Orange and Black?).  (**20 POINTS**)
+For example, you can design a map driven by a LGBT topic (I guess the geometric features on the map will be in a rainbow color ramp), or driven by the idea of Beaver Nation (Orange and Black?).  (**10 POINTS**)

 3\.6 Share your mapbox to mapbox design gallary.
-Check out the other great designs in the Mapbox Studio [map design gallery](https://www.mapbox.com/gallery/).
+Check out the other great designs in the Mapbox Studio [map design gallery](https://www.mapbox.com/gallery/). (**4 POINTS**)

 ![studio-editor](https://www.mapbox.com/help/img/screenshots/gallery.gif)